Explore our children & pets services

 How do we agree on arrangements for our children?

-You can reach an agreement informally yourselves, or with support from a professional such as amicable or mediation.
-Any arrangements you agree on can be documented in a Parenting Plan, through our Parenting Contract Service or co-parenting apps.
-You do not need to go to court to get your parenting arrangements made legally binding or decided for you, unless their are safeguarding issues such as abuse or one parent stopping the other from seeing the children.
+You can reach an agreement informally yourselves or with support from a professional such as amicable or mediation.
+Any arrangements you agree on can be documented in a Parenting Plan.
+You do not need to go to court to get your parenting arrangements made legally binding or decided for you unless there are safeguarding issues such as abuse or one parent stopping the other from seeing the children.

 How do we tell our children we're getting divorced?

 Telling your child you're getting divorced will be daunting for most parents.
 We have a helpful blog with our tips to help you navigate telling your child about your separation which you can read here.
-We also offer coaching sessions where you can receive support, advice and tools from a specialist.
-Learn more about our coaching sessions here.
+We also offer a Separating with Children Service, where you can schedule a session specifically on how to tell your children about your separation.
+Learn more here.